co-IT/CSharpFunctionalExtensions.HttpResults/README.md

     ```csharp
     public record UserNotFoundError(string UserId);
     ```
-2. Create a mapper that implements `IResultErrorMapper` which maps this custom error type to an HttpResult / `Microsoft.AspNetCore.Http.IResult` that you want to return in your Web-API:
+2. Create a mapper that implements `IResultErrorMapper` which maps this custom error type to an HttpResult / `Microsoft.AspNetCore.Http.IResult` that you want to return in your Web API:
     ```csharp
     public class UserNotFoundErrorMapper : IResultErrorMapper<UserNotFoundError, ProblemHttpResult>
     {